-With our new Meals That Heal Curbside program, you can provide a warm meal for all the families in our House without ever leaving your own, all while supporting local businesses during this challenging time.
-Simply contact any of the restaurant partners below, and they will generously deliver the order to the House on your behalf, on the date you coordinate with Laurie Cope (firstname.lastname@example.org).
+With our new Meals That Heal Curbside program, you can provide a warm evening meal for all the families at our House without ever leaving your own, all while supporting local businesses during this challenging time.
+You may contact any of the establishments below or the restaurant/catering service of your choice, place an order, and have it delivered to the House on the date you have coordinated with Laurie Cope (email@example.com).

 At RMHC, Meals That Heal is the cornerstone of our House program, relying completely on people within the community to keep it up and running.
 As a Meals That Heal volunteer, you provide so much more than just food: you provide families with time to decompress with others after a tough day at the hospital, with the comfort and warmth of a home-cooked meal and conversation shared with families and members of the Omaha community.
 You provide them with extra support during some of their most challenging times.

 Everyone can volunteer!
 Families, groups of friends, university and high school student groups, businesses, churches, and civic organizations alike volunteer to cook for our families.
-We only ask that during flu season (November 1 – April 1) no one under the age of 18 volunteers.
+We only ask that during flu season (November 1 – April 1) all volunteers be over the age of 18.

 Meals That Heal volunteers work as a group (up to 10 people) to plan menus, purchase ingredients and prepare meals in our House’s fully-equipped kitchen.
-ALL food must be prepared in our kitchen or brought directly from a commercial kitchen.
+ALL food must be prepared in our kitchen or brought directly from a commercial kitchen, with the exception of prepared food from a grocery store.
 We are not able to serve par-baked or pre-prepared food.
-For other FAQs please read through our Meals That Heal handbook, within which you’ll find all other guidelines for cooking a meal.
+For other FAQs please read through our Meals That Heal Information Sheet, where you’ll find all other guidelines.

-We have a lot of pasta and tacos served, so creativity is welcome when planning your menu!
+Creativity is welcome when planning your menu!
 If you’re unsure of what to cook, you can always check to see if your date is a National Food Holiday and plan around that!
-A lot of our kiddos are sugar restricted, meaning they have a certain number of grams of sugar they can ingest each day.
-Because of that, having sugar free options is helpful.
 Looking for meal ideas?
 Check out this awesome Pinterest board created by RMHC Mid-Missouri.

-This year, our goal is to have 365 meals provided to the families that call RMHC in Omaha a home away from home, with options to provide lunch, dinner or weekend brunch.
+Our goal is to have 365 meals provided to the families that call RMHC in Omaha a home away from home, with options to provide dinner or weekend brunch.
 If you would like to sign up, simply pick an open date (or multiple) on the calendar below and contact Laurie Cope to secure your date.

 If you have further questions or would like to sign up, please contact Laurie Cope at email@example.com at 402-346-9377 ext 122.